 There are two more types of synergies:

-As the word implies, this synergy results in more revenues.
+As the word implies, revenue synergy results in more revenues.
 Usually, the two companies that come together are not direct competitors but still deal in the same product.
-For instance, Company A sells new laptops and Company B sells second-hand laptops.
+For instance, Company A sells new laptops, and Company B sells second-hand laptops.
 By coming together, the two companies will be able to achieve revenue synergy.